-Federal Judge Delays Michael Flynn Sentencing In Case Of Lying To Feds
+Federal Judge Delays Michael Flynn Sentencing After Plea Of Lying To Feds

 And Monday night, Mueller's office filed with the court the FBI reports memorializing Flynn's interview.

-White House press secretary Sarah Sanders stuck by the administration's criticism about the handling of the interview on Tuesday.
+White House press secretary Sarah Sanders stuck by the administration's criticism of the handling of the interview on Tuesday.

-Sanders told reporters that the administration wished Flynn well but she repeated that the FBI had "ambushed" Flynn.
+Sanders told reporters that the administration wished Flynn well, but she repeated that the FBI had "ambushed" Flynn.
 Sanders also said the FBI violated its own protocols in the way it questioned him.

 Criticism of the investigators